Selecting Your First Musical Instrument|Electric Guitar

 Once you have fantasized enough, you can start thinking about how to get the electric guitar of your dreams.
 First of all, budget...
 By the way, how much do electric guitars start from?
 There are so many electric guitars available, from less than 10,000 yen for a brand-new one to the top of the list.

 What's the difference between a cheap one and an expensive one?
-But, not only electrics, but also other expensive products require a certain amount of time and money for manufacturing and materials.
+But, not only electrics, but also other expensive products require a certain amount of time and money for production and material costs.
 But don't worry, just like clothing, there are almost no products with quality problems nowadays, even if they are not made in the U.S. or Japan.
 You can start out with the cheap stuff."
 "I want good quality, even if it costs more." or "I'll go with the brand."
 But I want people to choose with confidence based on their own sense of value.

 How about used?